The Mediation Option

 Settlement, too, is entirely voluntary.
 If a settlement is reached, however, the mediator will assist the parties in putting their agreement into written form.
 Once all parties sign a Mediation Agreement, it becomes binding and all parties are obligated to fulfill the promises made in the Agreement.

 Confidential - information that is disclosed in the course of mediation and not otherwise obtainable is confidential, for settlement purposes only, and cannot be used in any future proceeding unless expressly agreed to by the parties.
-The only information that will be transmitted to the Government Records Council is a final settlement - if the parties reach one.
-No record of the proceeding - stenographic, electronic or otherwise - will be made.
+Records of the proceeding - stenographic, electronic or otherwise - will be maintained in a confidential file pursuant to the Uniform Mediation Act (N.J.S.A.
+2A:23C-1 et seq.).
 Parties will not be bound by anything said or done in mediation unless and until there is a written Settlement Agreement.

 Informal - mediation is not a legal proceeding.
 There will be no testimony or witnesses, and rules of evidence do not apply.
 Rather, mediation is informal and aimed at reaching terms agreeable to both parties.